15 and a half Consort Road

 Tightest space in the house steals what light it can through the opaque muslin glass hovering under the floating treads of the staircase.
 The toilet pan folds away and mirrors enlarge as much they can the storage options with a wash hand basin hiding in a draw to save on further room cramping.

-The concept of a sloping wall being ‘squared’ to give both storage and a feeling of space in a small area is most apparent here whilst the loss at high level to the room beneath is negligible.
+The concept of a sloping wall being ‘squared off internally’ to give both storage and a feeling of space in a small area is most apparent here whilst the loss at high level to the room beneath is negligible.

-Over the stairs there will be a heavy duty draw that slides out to block the whole of the upper void, on the bottom of this draw there will be a flap hinging down to close off the remaining opening – thus making the room safe for a child to play in.
+Over the stairs there is a heavy duty draw that slides out to block the whole of the upper void, on the bottom of this draw there is a flap hinging down to close off the remaining opening – thus making the room safe for a child to play in.

-At the bed head end there will be long storage draw that pulls out to perform as a bed side table as well as storage.
+At the bed head end there is a long storage draw that pulls out to perform as a bed side table as well as storage.

 Another flexing space its primary use now is a dance studio, but it helps to act as an acoustic barrier between the main house and the road.